whitschroder/symposium/_sources/workshop.md

 5. Navigate to Shell Mound (check on Google Maps).
 Find the location in the point cloud.

 6. Turn off all Classification options except for ground.
 Change the Attribute to elevation.
 Adjust the symbology to match your preferred settings.
+Keep your visualization to present to the workshop later.

 7. Is the Shell Mound visible?
 This is an important Native American archaeological site.
 Can you find additional information online?

 8. What risks are associated with the Shell Mound's location?

-9. Using the Measurement tools, what are the dimensions of the Shell Mound (width, length, height, area, etc.)?

-10. Explore the point cloud further.
+9. Explore the point cloud further.
 Are there any other possible Shell Mounds in the surrounding area?

+10. What is missing from the lidar data that could be helpful in assessing this property?

 # Rosewood